A Touch of Braille

 - Other school staff working with students who are potential or current braille users

-- Parents of children who are potential or current braille users
+- Parents and family of children who are potential or current braille users

 Through participation in reading, writing, and varied individual and group practice activities, the participants will demonstrate: